pitfail/pitfail-reports/report1/report1.rst

 investments based on this real time stock info.
-Pitfail retrieves actual stock prices from a third-party source Yahoo! that monitors stock exchanges and maintains up-to-date stock prices.if the corresponding actual stock loses value on a real-world stock exchange, the player’s virtual investment loses value equally.
+Pitfail retrieves actual stock prices from a third-party source Yahoo! that monitors stock exchanges and maintains up-to-date stock prices.if the corresponding actual stock loses value on a real-world stock exchange, the player's virtual investment loses value equally.
- Likewise, if the corresponding  actual stock gains value, the players’s virtual investment grows equally.
+ Likewise, if the corresponding  actual stock gains value, the players's virtual investment grows equally.

 As a game, a crucial part of application is mentaining player portfolio.
 The